Born at Eccles, near Manchester, on the 11th of January 1833.

 A full account of these trials appeared in The Crawley Affair, by A.H.
 Haley, published by Seeley, Service & Co in London in 1972.
 There is a copy in the archive.

 [PB, December 2016: In Mhow, Malone was somehow involved in the notorious "Crawley Affair".
-SG Jenyns was on the [board?] of the Court Marshall of Colonel Crawley.
+Soame Gambier Jenyns, 13th Light Dragoons [see his page], was on the panel [was it called that then?] of the Court Marshall of Colonel Crawley.
 See also Charles Wooden's role (I vaguely recollect someone saying Wooden was in cahoots with Crawley).
 Publisher's blurb follows.]

 PB: The publisher's blurb reads: